Certificates and Special Academic Programs

 - Be enrolled at a BTI school, either for a degree or for continuing education.

-- Take core course at the Boston University School of Theology, “Spirit and Art of Conflict Transformation,” or its equivalent.
+- Take the core course at Boston University School of Theology, “Spirit and Art of Conflict Transformation,” offered every fall semester.

-- Take three additional courses that focus on religion and conflict transformation, or take two courses plus do a practicum/field ed placement.
+- Take three additional courses that focus on religion and conflict transformation, or take two courses plus do an internship/field education placement.

-- Write an integrative paper, 8-10pp, that summarizes and reflects upon your learning and experience and understanding of religion and conflict transformation and how this will serve you in your vocation.
+- Write an integrative paper, 10-12pp, that summarizes and reflects upon your learning, experience, and understanding of religion and conflict transformation and how this will serve you in your vocation.

 - Approved Courses